MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-set-up-customer-price-groups.md

 Repeat steps 4 through 8 for each item that you want to create a Sales Price for.

-## <a name="how-to-enter-customer-price-group-codes-on-customer-cards"></a>How to enter customer price group codes on customer cards
+## How to enter customer price group codes on customer cards

 After you have set up the customer price groups, you can enter the customer price group codes on the customer cards.

-### <a name="to-enter-customer-price-group-codes-on-a-customer-card"></a>To enter customer price group codes on a customer card
+### To enter customer price group codes on a customer card

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.